Addressing mode: Number of addressing modes

 Computer architectures vary greatly as to the number of addressing modes they provide in hardware.
 There are some benefits to eliminating complex addressing modes and using only one or a few simpler addressing modes, even though it requires a few extra instructions, and perhaps an extra register.
 It has proven much easier to design pipelined CPUs if the only addressing modes available are simple ones.

 Most RISC architectures have only about five simple addressing modes, while CISC architectures such as the DEC VAX have over a dozen addressing modes, some of which are quite complicated.
-The IBM System/360 architecture had only three addressing modes; a few more have been added for the System/390.
+The IBM System/360 architecture has only four addressing modes; a few more have been added for the ESA/390 architecture.